thejsway/thejsway/manuscript/appendix02.md

 Here are the coding rules and principles used throughout the book.

-> This chapter is by nature subjective and opiniated.
+> This chapter is by nature subjective and opinionated.
 Feel free to make your own choices.

 ## Naming